Frequently Asked Questions¶

 No, CI/CD pipeline tools like Jenkins are not mandatory, but it could help a user automate the set-up or testing of a new DLT/Blockchain network in different environments, once a user has a good understanding of using it.
-We have the master Jenkinsfile in
+We have the main Jenkinsfile in

 automation folder which can be taken as a template.

 Is it required to run Ansible in a particular machine like AWS EC2?¶